Cooking with Balsamic Vinegar

 - Enjoy a Spritzer rather than a sweet soda – add 1 teaspoon to 1 tablespoon of fruit-infused balsamic to sparkling water over ice, stir and enjoy!

-- Replace fried fish and chips with marinated, baked fish (use traditional-style balsamic vinegar, olive oil, herbs), and roasted potatoes (toss lightly with a favorite traditional-style balsamic vinegar and olive oil, season with salt and pepper).
+- Replace fried fish and chips with marinated, baked fish (use traditional-style balsamic vinegar, olive oil, and herbs), and roasted potatoes (toss lightly with a favorite traditional-style balsamic vinegar and olive oil, season with salt and pepper).

 - When making soup or a dish that contains beans, add a tablespoon of traditional-style balsamic vinegar near the end of cooking to perk up the flavor and decrease the amount of salt needed to season the dish.